 Negotiation credibility takes a long while to build up but can crumble in seconds.
 Negotiation tactics are a zero sum game that hurts trust and relationship irreparably.
 You still need to be aware of tactics in order to better be able to identify and neutralize tactics when someone inevitably tries to use tactics on you.
 We’ve named and shamed the more important tactics in several of the points above, and shared advice on how to counter them.

 Do pick up a book on negotiation tactics to be on guard, and be armed to counter nasty tactics you will undoubtedly encounter.

 The Way of the Future

-Advice here for techies?
-Go one of two ways.
-Either become niche, specialise and target your services, and re-train regularly.
-Else combine your left brain IT skills with right brain people and conceptual skills to become an uncommon hybrid adding value and ideas with follow through.
+The advice here for techies?
+Go one of two ways: Become niche, specialize and target your services, and re-train regularly.
+Otherwise, combine your left-brain IT skills with right-brain people and conceptual skills to become an uncommon hybrid adding value and ideas with follow-through.

-Now that you’re finished reading the 32 IT Salary Negotiation Tips, it’s time to book a few hours in your diary to do some preparation.
+Now that you’re finished reading our best salary negotiation tips, it’s time to book a few hours in your diary to conduct some preparation.
 We suggest you set a few hours aside for you and your future career trajectory.

-What are your USP's?
-(Unique Selling Points, nothing like a UPS...)
-Be affirmative when you take stock of everything you have to offer the company.
-Define all your qualifications, based on your education, relevant IT certifications, courses, specialised or unique IT credentials, prior work experience, and everything you have accomplished with your current and previous employers.
 Never undervalue yourself!
 This should be part of your core differentiating strength and power.
 Next, look back at yourself through the lens of your prospective employer.
-How are you uniquely positioned to give them what they’re looking for?
+How are you uniquely positioned to give the employer what they’re looking for?

 Find out what your skills and level of experience are worth in the job market through objective market research.
 Understand your area of the IT market.
 You can get a fairly accurate idea of what salary range and compensation you should be making by knowing the market.